The Heat Is On: Grand Canyon Hiking In The Summer (Part I)

 Staying Wet on Grand Canyon Hiking Tours

 The next best piece of advice for those looking to bear the summer heat below the rim, is to STAY WET!
 If you have planned properly, your hiking route will rarely be too far from flowing water.
+If you’re considering a Grand Canyon backpacking trip, these corridor routes are ideal for summer hikers who want regular water access.
 The main trans-canyon corridor trails (North Kaibab & Bright Angel) have relatively frequent access to water, whether piped drinking water or perennial streams, so there is rarely the need to travel too far without the opportunity to cool off.

 Rinsing your face or dabbing your neck with a moist bandana will not do the job.
 Lie down in the creeks with all your clothes on (take your shoes and socks off first) for full immersion.
 Yes, the initial shock of the cold water is a bit uncomfortable for some but it literally lasts half a second and then you’ll be grinning from ear to ear with sublime pleasure.